Maureen Burke

-Maureen Burke (born September 1958) is a British Labour Party politician who has been the Member of Parliament (MP) for Glasgow North East since 2024.
+Maureen Burke (born September 1958) is a Scottish Labour politician who has been the Member of Parliament (MP) for Glasgow North East since 2024.

 She was a Glasgow City Councillor, until her resignation on 2 September 2024.

-Political career
+Career

+Burke started work at Gelfer's tie manufacturing factory in Bridgeton, Glasgow in 1974.
+At age 39 she studied an IT course at John Wheatley College and later went on to work for a Member of the Scottish Parliament (MSP).

 Since the 2012 Glasgow City Council election, she represented the North East ward on Glasgow City Council as a Councillor, and was the chair of the Glasgow City Council Operational Performance and Delivery Scrutiny Committee, until her resignation in September 2024.

-She was a remunerated director of Glasgow East Women's Aid and, according to Companies house, resigned from position immediately after bullying claims were made towards board members in August 2023.
+In February 2024, Burke, then a Glasgow City Councillor missed a sitting of Full Council, where the City's £3 billion budget for 2024/27 was debated and set, due to being on a cruise.

-At the 2024 United Kingdom general election, she was elected as the Labour Member of Parliament for Glasgow North East with a majority of 4,637 votes over the SNP incumbent, Anne McLaughlin.
+At the 2024 general election, she was elected as the Labour Member of Parliament for Glasgow North East with a majority of 4,637 votes over the SNP incumbent, Anne McLaughlin.

-In the 2025 Labour Party deputy leadership election she nominated Lucy Powell MP.
+In the 2025 Labour deputy leadership election she nominated Lucy Powell MP.

-Pre-Political Career

-Burke worked as a factory operative at A. & J. Gelfer Ltd, a tie manufacturing factory in Bridgeton, Glasgow from the age of 15, before moving into administrative support for the company, which went into liquidation in December 2000.
-She then studied an IT course at John Wheatley College, aged 40 before working as a parliamentary assistant for former Member of the Scottish Parliament (MSP) for Glasgow Baillieston and MP for Glasgow East, Margaret Curran until the 2015 general election.
+Parliamentary career

+In 2025, Burke joined nine other Scottish Labour MPs in a rebellion against the governments's welfare reforms.